FAQs

 What different procedures does cosmetic dentistry entail?

 To enhance your smile, we have several options.
-Bleaching, such as our in-office ZOOM! process, can whiten your teeth up to 10 shades.
+Bleaching, such as our in-office whitening process, can whiten your teeth up to 10 shades.
 For front teeth that are misshapen, misaligned or badly chipped, porcelain veneers can be bonded to the teeth to achieve an attractive, youthful appearance.
 Teeth that are broken-down and need crowns may often be restored with metal-free highly esthetic porcelain crowns.

 What is a root canal, and why would I need one?